NCBI-Codeathons/bioed-2024-team-mcclintock/README.md

 ## Learning Objectives
 List the specific learning goals students will achieve with this curriculum.

-- Successfully utilize NCBI databases and software: BLAST, iCn3D, PubMed, COBALT; and other software: Expasy
+- Summarize the relationships between transcription, translation, and the universal genetic code
-- Understand transcription, translation, and codon table
+- Utilize successfully NCBI and EXPASY databases and software, including: PubMed, PubChem, nucleotide BLAST, protein-BLAST, and iCn3D
-- Predict what effect a mutation will have on protein activity
+  - Analyze DNA and protein sequence information
-- Understand mutatations: missense, frameshift, nonsense
+  - Detect a mutation in an unknown sequence by comparing it to wild type sequence
-- Use computer tools to model the protein structure
+- Predict how a specific DNA mutation can cause a phenotype change
-- Understand general mechanisms of herbicides
+- Understand the general mechanisms of action of herbicides in plants and their potential effects on humans
-- Understand the role of selective pressures on evolution of organisms
+- Explore the role of selective pressures on evolution of organisms

 ## Course Materials
 Specify the resources developed, including lesson plans, activities, worksheets, presentations, etc. List file names, including file formats (e.g., .docx, .pdf).